 Relaynet is a computer network where apps can remain connected when the Internet is completely cut off.
-It was designed to circumvent complete Internet blackouts caused by repressive regimes, but it can also be used to restore connectivity in the immediate aftermath of a disaster or even connect isolated communities where a traditional Internet infrastructure isn’t cost-effective.
+It was designed to circumvent Internet blackouts caused by repressive regimes, but it can also be used to restore connectivity in the immediate aftermath of a disaster or even connect isolated communities where a traditional Internet infrastructure isn’t cost-effective.

-It can also be used on top of the Internet to build software that would be unthinkable with existing technologies.
-Like an alternative to email that is spam-free, uses end-to-end encryption and requires zero servers.
+A new generation of networked software will be made possible by Relaynet – Like an alternative to email that is spam-free, phishing-free, uses end-to-end encryption and requires zero servers.

 How Relaynet works

 When the Internet is unavailable, Relaynet continues to run on alternative networks (such as sneakernets or meshnets) which will eventually connect users to the Internet, and it also provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
 A proof of concept simulating this scenario with Twitter was built to put Relaynet to the test.

 When the Internet is available, the use of Relaynet will be absolutely transparent to end users.
 Except that their apps will be Offline First – Meaning that they’ll finally be able to cope properly with those small yet frequent disruptions that affect every Internet user, even in developed nations.

 Organizations building and running distributed systems will benefit the most from using Relaynet.
 Thanks to the underlying architectural pattern (asynchronous messaging), the following will be possible:

 - Doing server push without long-lived connections or workarounds like polling.
-A bit like the Push API, except that they won’t have to run or pay for a push service.
+Similar to the Push API, without the need to run or pay for a push service.